Lalit2109/lastsync/azure-pipelines/geo-replication-monitor/README.md

 The script:

 - Uses the Azure context provided by the AzurePowerShell task (service connection) – **no credentials in code**.
+- **Auto-discovers all accessible subscriptions** using `Get-AzSubscription` (requires Reader role on subscriptions).
-- For each subscription in `-SubscriptionsCsv`:
+- For each discovered subscription:
   - Sets context with `Set-AzContext`.
   - Lists Storage Accounts via `Get-AzStorageAccount`.
   - Filters to RA-GRS / RA-GZRS / GZRS SKUs.
   - For each geo-replicated account:
-    - Uses `Get-AzStorageServiceStats -ServiceType Blob` to obtain:
+    - Uses `Get-AzStorageAccount -IncludeGeoReplicationStats` to obtain:
-      - `GeoReplication.Status`
+      - `GeoReplicationStats.Status`
-      - `GeoReplication.LastSyncTime`
+      - `GeoReplicationStats.LastSyncTime`
     - Computes lag in minutes vs. current UTC time.
 - Collects results into an in-memory list:
   - `SubscriptionId`, `ResourceGroup`, `StorageAccount`, `Location`, `SkuName`,